 - Make the pico de gallo.
 In a medium bowl, combine 1 cup chopped tomatoes, ½ cup minced red onion, 1 minced jalapeño, 2 Tbsp finely chopped cilantro, and the juice of 2 limes.
 Season with ½ tsp Kosher salt, then taste and adjust seasoning as needed.
 Set aside.

 - Season the fish.
 Preheat a grill to medium-high heat.
-Season the Norwegian cod on all sides with 2 Tbsp olive oil, 1 ½ tsp chili powder, 1 tsp Kosher salt, ¼ tsp freshly ground black pepper, and the zest of 1 lime.
+Season the cod on all sides with 2 Tbsp olive oil, 1 ½ tsp chili powder, 1 tsp Kosher salt, ¼ tsp freshly ground black pepper, and the zest of 1 lime.

 Optional: you can purée the avocado with sour cream and lime juice to make a quick avocado crema!
 Place 2 avocados, ¾ cup sour cream, ¼ cup packed cilantro, the juice of 2 limes, and ½ tsp Kosher salt in a blender, then pulse until very creamy.
 Drizzle on fish tacos in place of avocado!